alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ### Variables

-The custom segments below enable different types of comparison.
-You do not need to create all of them.
-Create only the segments needed for the comparison you want to make.
+The segments below enable different types of comparison.
+You do not need to use all of them.
+Use only the segments needed for the comparison you want to make.

 | Field | Value |
 |---|---|